parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 $ npm install handlebars --save
 ```

 We know that these dependencies will automatically be added to our `package.json` file.
 Now let's add them to our workflow.
-Open `build.js` and first require the two new packages:
+Open `build.js` and first require our two new packages:

 ```javascript
 var metalsmith        = require('metalsmith');